gemrb/gemrb/gemrb/docs/en/Engine/Multithreaded_pathfinding.md

 8. The main thread collects the result, either in `DrainCompletedPathsEarly` early in the next tick, before any actor is stepped, or in the next `Sync`.
 Whichever site collects it, reconciles it against the queues: if the request is no longer scheduled it was cancelled while being computed, and the result is dropped.

-9. On its next `DoStep` the actor polls the state of his request ID, sees it is waiting, takes the result and hands it to `OnPathCalculated`, which applies it according to the request type - replacing the current path for a walk, appending for a waypoint - and switches the movement state to `Moving`, or back to `NoMovement` if nothing was found.
+9. On its next `DoStep` the actor polls the state of his request ID, sees it is waiting, takes the result and hands it to `OnPathCalculated`, which applies it according to the request type - replacing the current path for a walk, appending for a waypoint - and switches the movement state to `Moving`.
+If nothing was found, a walk request goes to `PathSearchFailed` (see above) and the other request types go back to `NoMovement`.

 A request that is never answered is dropped after 60 frames and reported as "no path found", so an actor cannot wait forever.
 If a request leaves the scheduler for any other reason - the most realistic one being the map it belonged to getting unloaded - the actor notices on its next `DoStep` that the scheduler no longer knows the id, and resolves its own state instead of waiting.